8. Accounting for Money Creation - 1

 2000 new currency units were made available to Cassie, recorded both as an asset and liability of her own, but now also mirrored for the bank: Cassie's asset is the bank's liability and her liability is the bank's asset.

 - Table 5 -

-We can perform any operation required on these numbers, including any transactions, as well as facilitating any reasonable level of debt for any member, without anyone "borrowing" anything from anyone.
-All processes consist either of creating numbers, transferring those numbers by instruction (by debiting one account and crediting another), or eliminating numbers when debts are paid down (when positive numbers are paid into negative balance accounts).
-So, even though we've introduced a bank, we've retained an honest, inclusive and interest free financial system which can accommodate all community members (and a government) without anyone having to "borrow" anything from anyone.
-And it's for that same reason that we might consider repayment conditions being made flexible enough to ensure far fewer people have to lose property during hard times.
+If you've seen the first of our little pieces 'How Money Really Works', you'll know that we can perform any operation required on these numbers, any transactions, as well as facilitating any reasonable level of debt for any member, without any need to invoke language like "lending" or "borrowing".
+No actual lending or borrowing is necessary to facilitate this community's debts or, as you've seen, any pulic money creation.
+All processes consist either of creating numbers, transferring those numbers by instruction (by debiting one account and crediting another), or eliminating numbers when debts are paid down (positive numbers paid into negative balance accounts cancels money out of existence).
+So, even though we've introduced a government and a bank, we've retained what we started with: an honest, inclusive and interest free financial system which can accommodate all community members and a government without anyone having to "borrow" anything from anyone.

 We've showed that banks can serve a community, that introducing them into our model didn't have to condemn us all to class hierarchy and systemic usury.
 In the next section we'll develop the model to introduce a plurality of banks.